 Note: Interest rates are impacted by occupancy, credit score, and down payment.

-This table shows the number of foreclosure sales, and their percentage of total sales of single-family homes, for the previous nine years:
+This table shows the number of foreclosure sales, and their percentage of total sales of single-family homes, for the last ten years:

-Note: These data do not include any of the condominiums developed by the Taos Ski Valley resort owner; those condos are not listed in the Taos MLS.
+Note: These data do not include any of the condominiums developed and offered for sale by Taos Ski Valley Resort; those condos are not listed in the Taos MLS.

-Price Discounting – So far this year, final sales price has averaged 2.2% less than last asking price when the condo went under contract; the discount from original price is 3.0%.
-For the full year 2019, final sales price averaged 5.5% less than last asking price; the average discount from original asking price was 6.5%.
+Price Discounting – Year-to-date final sales price has averaged 3.0% less than last asking price when the condo went under contract; the discount from original price is 4.5%.
+Again, three months is too small a data sample to project a trend.

-Here are the discounts from original asking price for the past six years, and this year to date:
+Here are the discounts from original asking price for the past seven years, and this year to date:

 ||Sept.||# of||# of||# of|